Climate and Earth's Energy Balance

 Part D: Greenhouse Gas Lab

 In the previous lab, you read about greenhouse gases and used computer models to investigate the effect of greenhouse gases on temperature.
 As you recall, greenhouse gases, which include water vapor, carbon dioxide, methane, nitrous oxide, and other man-made gases are relatively transparent to incoming shortwave (including visible) solar radiation however they absorb outgoing long-wave radiation emitted from Earth and the atmosphere, hence their name "greenhouse" gases.
-In this next hands-on lab activity, you will test the greenhouse potential of two easily acquired greenhouse gas samples: water vapor, carbon dioxide.
+In this next lab activity, you will test the greenhouse potential of two easily acquired greenhouse gas samples: water vapor, carbon dioxide.

 Note: this lab takes about 45 minutes to complete.